 As the first global climate framework for international shipping, IMO's initial GHG strategy holds important implications for the maritime transport industry's fuel use and GHG emissions.
-This section considers three of these implications: the likely overall emissions trajectory, measures to improve fuel efficiency, and measures to control other climate pollutants.
+This section considers three of these implications: the likely overall emissions trajectory, the impact on measures to improve fuel efficiency, and the treatment of climate pollutants other than CO{2} .